 There’s one more reason to visit Bardejov – a nearby spa suburb Bardejovske Kupele.
 Even the famous Empress Sissi came here for the treatment!
 All kinds of mineral water from Bardejovske Kupele can help with curing more or less every disease!

 I bet you will fall in love with Banska Stiavnica as much as I did!
-I spent 3 days there and it wasn’t enough, it’s a perfect place to enjoy a slow life of Central Europe!
-Try to be there in mid July for the Live Chess festival, it was one of the most unique events I’ve ever attended!
-Read more about my time in Banska Stiavnica here!
+I spent 3 days there and it wasn’t enough, it’s a perfect place to enjoy a slow life in Central Europe!
+Try to be there in mid-July for the Live Chess festival, it was one of the most unique events I’ve ever attended!

-These are only very few examples of interesting places to visit in Slovakia that I truly enjoyed and I can easily recommend to everyone.
-But this small country in the heart of Europe hides many more gems and I’m really looking forward to discover them in future.
-And I suggest everyone to visit Slovakia as well, sooner the better, before too many people discover it.
-In the meantime, if you wanna learn more about delicious Slovak vegetarian food check out my latest post about it here
+These are only very few examples of interesting places to visit in Slovakia and main cities in Slovakia that I truly enjoyed and I can easily recommend to everyone.
+But this small country in the heart of Europe hides many more gems and I’m really looking forward to discovering them in the future when I visit Slovakia again.

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 23.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
+Also be sure to join 27.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!